ayousry42/u3brain/Media Things/Digital Video Production.md

 -  Marvel
 	- Introduction to environment (World building)
+## Script writing
+- In order to film a story --> must have a script
+- The dialogue the characters will say throughout the events of the story
+- Refer to George Bernard Shaw script writing style

+## Storyboard
+- Good when you can write a script just by looking at the images.
+- Minimum 6
+- Simple illustrations
 ## Project tasks
 - [x] Story 📅 2022-10-30 ✅ 2022-10-28
 - [ ] Script 📅 2022-11-05